Michael0131/C-SharpTutorial/2-Lists.md

 ### Problem to Solve: Playlist Management with a Singly Linked List

 A playlist system uses a singly linked list to manage songs.
 Each song is represented as a node in the linked list.
-You can:
+Your tasks:

-- Add songs to the beginning or end of the playlist.
+1. Add songs to the beginning or end of the playlist.
-- Remove the first or last song from the playlist.
+2. Remove the first or last song from the playlist.
-- Display the current playlist.
+3. Display the current playlist.

-This program will simulate a playlist system, allowing users to:
+**Consider Edge Cases**:
-- Add songs to the beginning or end of the playlist.
+- What happens when the playlist is empty, and you try to remove a song?
-- Remove songs from the beginning or end of the playlist.
+- How does the system behave if you add multiple songs in a row?

-- View the current playlist.
+Below is an example interaction:

 ```
 Welcome to the Playlist Manager!